sathsaraRasantha/Live-stream-face-recognition-web-service/README.md

 # Live-stream-face-recognition-web-service
 This project is about a face recognition API which can be added to any application.
 It can be used as a face authentication for a particular solution.
-This API has been created using deep learning and Flask micro framework
+This API has been created using deep learning and Flask micro framework.
+The project is not completed yet.
+At the moment it has face detection functionality.
+Still working on the face identification functionality.